htoutounji/PARCS/README.md

 # Detecting Multiple Change Points Using Paired Adaptive Regressors for Cumulative Sum (PARCS)

-Copyright: © 2018 Hazem Toutounji.
+© 2018 Hazem Toutounji.

 This package is distributed under the terms of the GNU GPLv3 & Creative Commons Attribution License.
-Please credit the source and cite the reference above when using the code in any from of publication.
+Please credit the source and cite the reference below when using the code in any from of publication.

 This repository contains MATLAB code for PARCS, together with demos, as described in: